Community Restoration Project

 Lighting Sponsor

-- Helps fund drop-down lighting for tables & events
+- Helps fund drop-down lighting for tables and events

 Bathrooms / Dressing Rooms Sponsor

-- Directly supports build-out for events & tournaments
+- Directly supports build-out for events and tournaments

 - One of the most meaningful functional upgrades